KeyCorp Boosts The Middleby (NASDAQ:MIDD) Price Target to $210.00

-Other analysts have also issued reports about the company.
-Citigroup boosted their target price on The Middleby from $140.00 to $185.00 and gave the company a “neutral” rating in a research report on Thursday, March 11th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price objective on The Middleby from $140.00 to $185.00 and gave the company a “neutral” rating in a report on Monday, March 15th.
-Jefferies Financial Group upgraded shares of The Middleby from a “hold” rating to a “buy” rating and lifted their price objective for the company from $120.00 to $165.00 in a report on Tuesday, January 19th.
-BMO Capital Markets upped their target price on shares of The Middleby from $150.00 to $225.00 in a report on Tuesday, March 9th.
-Finally, Robert W. Baird lifted their price target on The Middleby from $192.00 to $195.00 and gave the company an “outperform” rating in a research note on Friday, April 16th.
-Three investment analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-The stock currently has an average rating of “Buy” and an average price target of $175.56.
+MIDD has been the topic of a number of other reports.
+JPMorgan Chase & Co. assumed coverage on The Middleby in a research report on Thursday, February 25th.
+They set a neutral rating and a $140.00 target price on the stock.
+Jefferies Financial Group raised The Middleby from a hold rating to a buy rating and lifted their target price for the stock from $120.00 to $165.00 in a research report on Tuesday, January 19th.
+Citigroup lifted their target price on The Middleby from $140.00 to $185.00 and gave the stock a neutral rating in a research report on Thursday, March 11th.
+Robert W. Baird lifted their target price on The Middleby from $192.00 to $195.00 and gave the stock an outperform rating in a research report on Friday, April 16th.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their target price on The Middleby from $140.00 to $185.00 and gave the stock a neutral rating in a research report on Monday, March 15th.
+Three equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
+The Middleby presently has a consensus rating of Buy and a consensus price target of $175.56.

 About The Middleby